-For Vehicles without Navigation System Each mode is shown in the display as it changes.
-Turn the VOLUME knob or touch the icon to adjust the setting to your liking.
-When the level reaches the center, you will see "C" in the display.
+Each mode is shown in the display as it changes.
+Turn the PWR/VOL knob to adjust the setting to your liking.
+When the level reaches the center, you will see a " ["in the display.

+With navigation system

-For Vehicles with Navigation System Touch the arrows next to the BAS or TRE icons.
-The adjustment shows you the current setting.
+Touch the arrows next to the BAS or

+TRE icons.
+The adjustment shows

+you the current setting.